You can use Library Search to explore all of our collections, both physical and digital.

 We have access to thousands of journals to support learning and teaching at Newman.
 Articles in journals are where you will find the latest research and developments in your subject, and they will be important parts of your research and independent learning.

-Almost all journals are now published online as e-journals, so you can search and read them whether you are on or off campus, using Library Search or one of the specialist databases or journal collections in the A-Z Resources.
+Almost all journals are now published online as e-journals, so you can search and read them whether you are on or off campus, using Library Search or one of the specialist databases or journal collections in the A-Z Databases.
 Very occasionally, you may find an article is only available in print.
 Our collection of printed journals is on level 1 in the Library.
 You cannot borrow them, but you are able to photocopy or scan the article you need.

 You can search for both the titles of journals (e.g. British Educational Research Journal), and for articles within them, using Library Search.